rchanou/mazurka/README.md

     - Unknown
 - Edit and Commit Types
   - Create
-    - Creates a new "flow"
+    - Creates a new "flow" (initial node)
+  - Link
+    - links node to another
   - Add
+    - Sugar for Create + Link
     - For existing flow, creates copy with node appended
   - Remove
     - For existing flow, creates copy with node removed